 That’s the only QD sling mount on the rifle.
 If you plan to attach a sling on the rail, you can add an offset QD mount to pic rail or a M-lok QD mount behind the suppressor.
 You can also use something like the Blue Force Gear Universal Wire Loop or just a piece of paracord.
 Personally, I’m going to add the Edgar Shermin Designs Sling that is super easy to adjust and really pairs well with a lightweight setup like the Honey Badger SD.

-It was originally spec’d for an AR Gold Trigger and ships with a Geissele trigger due to supply issues.
+It was originally spec’d for an AR Gold Trigger but ships with a Geissele trigger due to supply issues.
 According to a kit badger video, Q is currently working on designing their own trigger.
+Kevin has since confirmed this in several of his Q&A’s on Q’s Instagram stories.
 Since the Honey Badger Pistol design is similar to an AR, it’s compatible with any aftermarket AR trigger you want.

 The Geissele is a crisp trigger with zero take up, an extremely light crisp break, and an incredibly short reset.
 That said, it’ll likely be replaced with the AR Gold or Q’s new Honey Badger trigger when it’s released.
 The replacement is just to make the Honey Badger as close to the original intention as possible.
 Q quit using the AR Gold trigger when AR Gold couldn’t keep up with Q’s demand.
 Due to that, it would be nice to have the AR Gold or Q Honey Badger trigger made exactly to their specs.